 Let me first start off by saying I had the honor of making four how-to videos for Olympic.
 Using the Olympic Rescue It Resurfacer in a prep matters videos series.
-Not only do I think this a great product I also used it on my deck and I just love how it saved me from replacing all my decking and rails.
+Not only do I think this is a great product I also used it on my deck and I just love how it saved me from replacing all my decking and rails.

 Before you begin

 But, yes there is a but.
 The big but is that prep really does matter for lasting results.
 Besides nailing down any nails and caulking cracks it’s very important that your deck is CLEANED and DRY.
 What is dry ?.
 Dry is when there is no moisture in the decking.
 If you’re not 100% sure don’t do it yet.
 Let it bake in the hot sun for a day.
 You should see the color change as it drys.

 Of all the deck cleaners on the market, I prefer Olympic Premium Deck Cleaner.
 For around 15 bucks it’s a time saver and it really works to boot.
-Use it a garden-style pump sprayer.
+Use a garden-style pump sprayer.
 Depending on the hot sun you may only be able to small areas at a time.
-Make sure the deck is dry, just not after a rain is all I’m saying.
+Making sure the deck is dry, just not after a rain is all I’m saying.
 Spray the decking and watch it clean right before your eyes.
 You want to use a bristle brush or a stiff broom to help with any thick stains.
 While it’s still wet but clean use a hose to rinse the dirt off.
 You may also want to cover up any vegetation